Two placed Arcs; on the left is a Full Circle Arc, on the right is an Arc selected for editing.

 Press the X or Y keys to mirror the arc along the X-axis or Y-axis.

-If attempting to graphically modify an object that has its Locked property enabled, a dialog will appear asking for confirmation to proceed with the edit.
-If the Protect Locked Objects option is enabled on the PCB Editor – General page of the Preferences dialog and the Locked option for that design object is enabled as well, that object cannot be graphically edited.
-Double-click the locked object to select it then disable the Locked property in the Properties or List panel or disable the Protect Locked Objects option to graphically edit the object.
+If attempting to graphically modify an object that has its Locked property enabled () button in the Properties panel), a dialog will open asking for confirmation to proceed with the edit.
+If the Protect Locked Objects option is enabled on the PCB Editor – General page of the Preferences dialog and the Locked option for that design object is enabled as well, that object cannot be selected or graphically edited.
+Click the locked object to select it then disable the Locked property in the List panel or disable the Protect Locked Objects option to graphically edit the object.

-The Arc dialog (the first image) and the Arc mode of the Properties panel (the second image)
+The Arc dialog on the left, and the Arc mode of the Properties panel, on the right.

 During placement, the Arc mode of the Properties panel can be accessed by pressing the Tab key.
 Once the Arc is placed, all options appear.